Plugin System

 In similar ASGI frameworks, it is difficult to build composable, third-party plugins due to several limitations:

-• Signature enforcement: You can't simply add a custom dependency to the endpoint signature — The framework will try to parse and validate it, potentially raising errors.
+Signature enforcement: You can't simply add a custom dependency to the endpoint signature — the framework will try to parse and validate it, potentially raising errors.

-• Decorator restrictions: You can't freely decorate the endpoint function — the decorator must strictly preserve the function's signature or it will break.
+Decorator restrictions: You can't freely decorate the endpoint function — the decorator must strictly preserve the function's signature or it will break.

-• Lack of introspection: Decorators don't know what the endpoint function looks like, which makes it hard to write reusable, signature-aware plugins.
+Lack of introspection: Decorators don't know what the endpoint function looks like, which makes it hard to write reusable, signature-aware plugins.

 lihil avoids these limitations by introducing a plugin system that operates after the application has initialized, giving full access to dependency graphs and endpoint metadata.

-from typing import Any, Awaitable, Callable, Protocol
+from typing import Protocol, Generic

 from ididi import Graph